gtg778w/PBS/LAMbS_MOCinvariance_test/README.txt

 for each CPU frequency
     change to the given frequency
     start the background task
-for each application (cpu bound and memory bound)
+for each configuration (cpu bound and memory bound)
     for each CPU frequency
         for each MOC
             start the timing application